Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

    \
     3
 ```
-Rotations move nodes around such that no section ("subtree") of the tree
+Rotations move nodes around such that no subtree is more than one layer deeper/
-is more than 1 layer deeper/taller than its sibling subtree.
-The term
+taller than its sibling subtree.
+The term "rotation" makes visual sense as you
-"rotation" makes visual sense as you typically adust the nodes so that a
+typically adjust the nodes so that a child from one side comes up to occupy the
-child from one side comes up to occupy the position the parent is currently in,
+position the parent is currently in, and the parent is moved down and over to
-and the parent is moved down and over to the side opposite the one that first
+the side opposite the one that first node came from.
+Eg, our degenerate tree
-node came from.
-Eg, our degenerate tree above can be rotated so that 2 comes
+above can be rotated so that 2 comes up to where 1 is, and 1 moves down and over
-up to where 1 is, and 1 moves down and over to the left side:
+to the left side:
 ```
   2
  / \